 Based on the concentration of arsenic detected in the surface soil, the range of arsenic EPC calculated for surface soil is 4.17 ppm to 37.4 ppm.
 Using the highest EPC of arsenic, the chronic HQ for the RME and the CTE scenarios were calculated (see Table 6).
 The child age group "birth to <1 year" with the RME scenario has the highest HQ of 1.5.
-The chronic exposure dose for this age group (i.e., 1.5 X 0.0003 mg/kg/day = 0.00045 mg/kg/day) is about 2 times lower than the NOAEL (i.e., no observed adverse effect level) for arsenic (i.e., 0.0008 mg/kg/day).
-The estimated exposure (0.00045 mg/kg/day) is also about 4 times lower than the threshold dose for dermal effect of 0.002 mg/kg/day.
+The chronic exposure dose for this age group (i.e., $1.5 \times 0.0003 \, \text{mg/kg/day} = 0.00045 \, \text{mg/kg/day}$ ) is about two times lower than the NOAEL (i.e., no observed adverse effect level) for arsenic (i.e., $0.0008 \, \text{mg/kg/day}$ ).
+The estimated exposure ( $0.00045 \, \text{mg/kg/day}$ ) is also about four times lower than the threshold dose for dermal effect of $0.002 \, \text{mg/kg/day}$ .
 These NOAELs and LOAELs for arsenic are based on a robust study in humans.

-It should be noted that the arsenic MRL is based on the NOAEL with an uncertainty factor of 3.
-As such, noncancer adverse health effects from exposure to arsenic in the surface soil for the child age group " birth to <1 year" at this residence are not expected.
-The other residences have lower arsenic EPC; therefore, adverse health effects are not expected for any age groups although the HQ for some residences were above 1.
+It should be noted that the arsenic MRL is based on the NOAEL with an uncertainty factor of three.
+As such, noncancer adverse health effects from exposure to arsenic in the surface soil for the child age group "birth to less than one year" at this residence are not expected.
+The other residences have lower arsenic EPC; therefore, adverse health effects are not expected for any age groups although the HQ for some residences were above one.

 Although the health guidelines for arsenic for intermediate exposure duration is unavailable, the health guidelines for arsenic for acute (i.e., 0.005 mg/kg/day) and chronic (i.e., 0.003 mg/kg/day) durations are available.
-The HQ for chronic and acute exposures were also calculated and found to be lower than 1 (see Table 6); therefore, harmful effects from intermediate duration exposure (2 weeks to 1 year) are also not expected.
+The HQ for chronic and acute exposures were also calculated and found to be lower than 1 (see Table 6); therefore, harmful effects from intermediate duration exposure (two weeks to one year) are also not expected.